-Analysis | The slow, painful death of Trump allies’ voting-machine conspiracy theories
+Analysis | Fox News chyron continues the great walk-back of voting machine conspiracy theories

 April 28: A lawsuit brought by eight voters claiming a massive conspiracy involving Dominion and various state officials is dismissed.
 A judge dismisses the case because the plaintiffs didn’t have standing to bring it, but also notes there are myriad reasons to dismiss the case and adds that the plaintiffs “have voluntarily dismissed the claims against the various state officials” in the alleged conspiracy.

-April 30: Newsmax issues its apology to Coomer as part of an apparent settlement with Dominion.
+April 30: Newsmax releases a statement apologizing to Eric Coomer, a top official at Dominion Voting Systems, who filed a suit against Newsmax in December.
 The channel disowns claims made about Coomer that he interfered with voting machines and had ties to antifa.
 “Newsmax subsequently found no evidence that such allegations were true,” the apology says.
 “Many of the states whose results were contested by the Trump campaign after the November 2020 election have conducted extensive recounts and audits, and each of these states certified the results as legal and final.”

+May 18: In a court filing in Dominion’s lawsuit in Delaware, Fox News claims it was merely presenting the allegations and that it covered them critically.

+June 12: Newsmax again issues a statement distancing itself from Lindell’s claims after Lindell attacks its coverage.
+“Newsmax has reported aggressively on President Trump and his campaign’s allegations, but any conclusions we make must be backed up by actual evidence of wrongdoing," Newsmax said.
+"Our job is to report the facts as we know them, and that will make some folks unhappy.”